TinoRabe/Blog-TinoRabe/content/post/Custom_HTML_List-Display_data_of_core_entity.md

 # Fix / rename / localize column labels
 Now we have the chance to effectively clear one issue as we have more control over the HTML grid.
-The column lables can be named & localized with the help of content snippets.
+The column labels can be named & localized with the help of content snippets.
 Simply create one content snippet per column and per language and inject them into the code.
-Then, replace the table header definition with content snippets by leveraging the Liquid syntax tag:
+Then, replace the table header definition with content snippets by leveraging the Liquid tag:

 ```html
 <tr>